 The Centers were established in 1990 at The Miriam Hospital, developing from the Division of Behavioral Medicine, which was founded in 1976.
 In 1998, the Centers for Behavioral and Preventive Medicine were officially designated as representing Brown Medical School and the Lifespan Academic Medical Center's programs for research and training in behavioral and preventive Medicine.

-The Centers employ approximately 30 faculty, 15 trainees and over 70 staff members.
-In 2012, the Centers received approximately $12 million in direct and indirect external funding.
+The Centers employ approximately 21 faculty, 15 trainees and over 70 staff members and was awarded over $12 million in direct and indirect external funding.

 The day-to-day work of the Centers provides faculty and staff the opportunity to live up to a critical mission: